Chapter 03: Hunting Fundamentals

 "Or the discipline to fully prepare."
 Rowan remained undaunted.
 "Come, now.
 What else did you read about this island?
 Alex was right; this is our chance to forge ahead with bounties."

 Jhun hesitated.
-He recalled vining fruits that had certainly withered already in this heat, coastal shellfish too deep to gather, bulbs too hidden in the forest to find.
+He recalled bulbs hidden in the vast forest, vining fruits withered in the heat, coastal shellfish too deep underwater to gather.
 Suddenly he understood why a thousand rangers left this island untouched.

-But Rowan’s eyes were expectant, wide with adventure, and he was right-- a successful hunt or two could begin to lift Jhun out of the mires of qipu debt.
-Besides, there was nothing left to do but the finish, ironically stage four of six for the hunt, while stages five and six awaited them back at basecamp.
+But Rowan's eyes were expectant, wide with adventure, and he was right: a successful hunt or two could begin to lift Jhun out of the mires of kipu debt.
+Besides, there was nothing left to do but the finish—ironically stage four of six for the hunt—while stages five and six awaited them back at basecamp.
 What could Jhun say?

 "I believe the palm trees may be fruiting. . ."